 The snare’s place in the frequency spectrum parks it front and centre in a recording, making snare drum miking a crucial element of the recording process.
-Here we take a looks at some of our favourite technique and microphone combos.
+Here we take a look at some of our favourite techniques and microphone combos.

 Miking up the snare is often guided by the physical dimensions of the kit – getting in close is often unavoidable.
 The snare envelope is extreme: with a harsh attack and complex decay, depending on the depth of the drum.
 The qualities of the Shure SM57 have made it a favourite for decades, with its mid range punch and sub-200hZ rolloff.